Veeps-Hosting/site24x7/README.md

 Bulk deployment of Site24x7 Linux agent using Puppet
 ===========

 This puppet recipe installs Site24x7 Server Monitoring agent on Linux platforms.
 Please create a Site24x7 account to install the Linux agent using Puppet.
-Sign Up Now for a Free Trial!

 Supported Platforms
 ============

-All Linux platforms with Glibc version - 2.5 and above,  including Centos, Debian, Fedora, Redhat, Suse, Ubuntu
+See metadata.

 Params
 ============